frabjous/open-guide-typesetting-framework/doc/configuration.md

 The other thing the `output` option configures is how proof sets are created.
 The creation process will run the same commands as used by the editor to produce all the output file-types whose extensions are listed.
-Typically at least both an `html` and `pdf` output routine should be specified, and optionally others such as `epub`, etc.
+Typically at least both `html` and `pdf` output routines should be specified, and optionally others such as `epub`, etc.

 ### `createEdition` (assignment type option)